anhr/commonNodeJS/StereoEffect/StereoEffect.md

 import { StereoEffect, spatialMultiplexsIndexs } from './commonNodeJS/master/StereoEffect/StereoEffect.js';
 ```

 Now you can use StereoEffect in your javascript code.
-See [StereoEffect API](https://raw.githack.com/anhr/commonNodeJS/master/StereoEffect/jsdoc/index.html) for details.

 * Create the StereoEffect instance.
 ```
-var stereoEffect;
-stereoEffect = new StereoEffect( THREE, renderer, {
+const stereoEffect = new StereoEffect( THREE, renderer, {

 	spatialMultiplex: spatialMultiplexsIndexs.SbS,//Side by side stereo effect
 	far: camera.far,